Prosotherium: Crania

+The skull had a complete dentition, but the second and third incisors, as well as the canines and the first lower premolars, were vestigial.
+The first upper incisors were very large, and showed considerable development.

 Postcranial skeleton

 The humerus was large and thin, like the ulna and radius.
 Metacarpals and phalanges indicates that the hand was small and delicate.
 The pelvis was elongated, slender and lightly build, while the femur was equipped of a small head separated from the main bone.
 The femur was even longer than in Pachyrukhos, and had a small trochanter curiously pushed back in the posterior part.
 Contrary to Pachyrukhos, the tibia and fibula were completely separated.
 The talus bone was likewise characteristic, with the trochlear nerve extant covering entirely the dorsal part of the bone, and a low and flat condylar crest.
 The calcaneus was relatively small, with an articulated facet for the cuboid bone slightly concave and occupying the entire distal part of the bone.
 The metatarsal was robust and shorter than in Pachyrukhos.
 The distal phalanx was high and narrow, flattening and widening towards the terminal part.

+Its body was slender, with a very short tail and strong forelegs, although much shorter than the hind legs, equipped with long metatarsals.